osygroup/kubernetes_monitoring/README.md

 kubectl apply -f kube-state-metrics/

-Import the kube-state-metrics-v2 Grafana dashboard with ID 13332 to view the metrics.

 Import K8s Resource Monitoring dashboard with ID 17375 to view pod-specific metrics.

+Import kube-state-metrics-v2 Grafana dashboard with ID 13332 to view the metrics (not a very useful dashboard).

 ## Install node-exporter